Skip to content Skip to footer

 • The Crown Estate – on various matters relating to competitions for offshore energy contracts.

-• Bombardier – in relation to various procurement matters as part of its bid to supply rolling in the HS2 project.
+• Bombardier – in relation to various procurement matters as part of its bid to supply rolling stock in the HS2 project.

 • Ørsted A/S (formerly DONG Energy) – on various matters arising under the utilities procurement rules, across a number of jurisdictions including in the UK.